Imagine the next year and think of all the potential successes. You see your profits doubling and you spend more time with your loved ones.

 - They are hijacking your advertisement spaces, displaying their own ads, and profiting from the clicks of your visitors.

-- You will see a drop in SEO ranking as your site becomes slower and traffic is redirected.
+- You will see a drop in SEO ranking as your site becomes slower, traffic is redirected or search results are manipulated with spammy keywords.

-- When search engines and hosting providers find out that your site is hacked, they will blacklist and suspend your site respectively.
+- When search engines and hosting providers find out that your site is hacked, they will blacklist, suspend your site and suspends adwords account respectively.

 To prevent any of these from happening, you need to remove the backdoor from your site.